karolisw/hyperfetch/README.md

   learning models easier due to abstracting away the advanced tuning-step.

 #### The tool is expected to aid in decreasing CO2-emissions related to tuning hyperparameters when training RL models.
-This is expected to be done by posting tuned algorithm x environment combinations to the websitesuch that:
+By posting tuned [algorithm x environment] combinations to the website it is expected that:
-- Developers/Students can access hyperparameters that have been optimially tuned before instead of having to tune them themselves.
+- Developers/Students can access hyperparameters that have already been optimially tuned instead of having to tune them themselves.
 - Researchers can filter by project on the website and access hyperparameters they wish to recreate/replicate for their own research.

-The persistance endpoints opens up to the user through this package.
-To access/fetch hyperparameters optimized by other RL-practicioners, have a look at the HyperFetch website.
+- Transparancy related to emissions will become more mainstream within the field.

 ## Content
 * [Links](#links)